MatzJB/Hill-Climbing-Project/README.md

 ## Renders
-Each render was created using m=50 000 transparent discs.
+Each render was created using m transparent discs and k trials for each disc.
-Each disc is placed uniformly randomly.
-For these experiments I used:
+For each trial the randomized values are:
  $x \in [0, templateWidth)$, $y \in [0, templateHeight)$

  $color RGB \in [20, 250)$